manu-123gill/Heldesk-presentation/README.md

 ## Purpose
 My purpurpose for creating this app in a easy way communication between agent and client.
-Some time client have many problems related to the product and services. you can enclose this app in a ERP. but here i use app in a colleage base. with the help of this app stuedent share our problems with teachers.
+Some time client have many problems related to the product and services.  but here i use app in a colleage base.you can enclose this app in a ERP. with the help of this app stuedent share our problems with teachers.
 Teacher can arise issue from diferent source like as a email, phone cell and send message.

 ## Why use a Frappe Frame work